warmist/scripts/docs/fix/empty-wheelbarrows.rst

 This works around the issue encountered with :bug:`6074`, and should be run if you notice wheelbarrows lying around with rocks in them that aren't being used in a task.
-This script can also be set to run periodically in the background by toggling the Maintenance task in `gui/control-panel`.
+This script is set to run periodically by default in `gui/control-panel`.

 Usage
 -----